Kahn/inreach2aprs/README.md

 Load KML items into cache

-Publish positions to APRSIS, mark in cache
+Publish positions to APRSIS, mark in cache.
+Use SSID-6 for APRS via Sat (fight me, what else is iridium).

 Receiver marks APRSIS repeated packets for delete